-Get financial security and stability by using an investment account to generate capital gains.
-There are many different ways to invest your money, financial institutions tailor different accounts to suit different investment classes.
+You've heard that investment accounts can help to grow your wealth, but how do you choose the right one?
+There are many different ways to invest your money; financial institutions tailor different accounts to suit different people.
 Read about the different types of investment accounts, the benefits and the risks.

 Consider these points when you compare investment accounts.

 Risk profile.
 Riskier investments give greater returns.
 Savings accounts and term deposits are among the safest types of investments, whereas share trading has the potential for big gains and losses.
 Everyone has a different risk appetite.
 There is a relationship between your risk appetite and your investment goals.

 Your investment goals.
 Why are you investing?
 Is it to grow your retirement nest egg, are you saving for a deposit for a home or are you looking for a quick dollar.
 Access to capital and risk appetite are two important factors in deciding your investment goals and subsequently which investment account is right for you.
 For example, a high interest saving account is a better investment account for someone saving for their first home than a share trading account.
 Share trading can lead to big gains, but the chance of losing everything probably won’t appeal to someone saving for their first home.
 Your investment goals dictate your investment strategy, which is a must have for anyone comparing investment accounts.

 Your investment strategy.
 Considering your investment goals, which investment account or investment account mix is suited to your needs.
 You can hedge your bets by choosing the right mix of investments.
 Your investment strategy also needs a time frame.

 The length of the investment.
 Are you investment goals short, medium or long term?
 Different investments have different investment cycles.
 You can invest in a term deposit for a set period of time, for example, shares can be a little less black and white.
 Your goals and timeframe to realise those goals should help you make a decision about the best investment account for you.